Smamorti/thesis/README.md

 - Make plotter program just handle the .pkl histos, also call this script when making the histos
 - Make a progressbar
 - Check eta coverage electrons and muons
+- New top reconstruction script, possibly use Kirills code

 ## Recently done